 - mood disorders that make it difficult for a person to keep a healthy lifestyle

 Learning as much as possible about diabetes can help reduce stress.
 The more a person knows about their condition, the more control they will feel they have over their diabetes and its treatment.

 Knowing what to do in each situation can boost a person’s confidence and leave them feeling better overall.

 Working with a healthcare professional can help to minimize these problems.
 A doctor or counselor can help make a plan to reduce the risk of mental health problems.

-The longer a person has diabetes, the more likely they are to experience heart disease and other problems.
+The longer a person has diabetes, the

 Ways to minimize the risks include:

 - managing blood sugar levels through insulin use or medication

 - boosting overall health with lifestyle measures, such as having a healthful diet, exercising, and managing blood glucose